Roopaish/Flutter-RoadMap/README.md

   // headers: , // To provide metadata attach to http request

   // body receives a json and stores it in the database
-  // json.encode (provided by import 'dart:convert';) converts a map (which in here, is made up of product object properties) to json
+  // json.encode converts a map (which in here, is made up of product object properties) to json
   body: json.encode({
     'title': product.title,
     'description': product.description,